Mercury13/green-way-cheat/README.md

 Ex-Soviet theory exam consists of 20 questions, so 1.5 s per question is inhuman.
 And someone answered in 15 s, 0.75 s per question!
 That’s why I decided to cheat too.

-**Cheating on traffic rules sites is just for your own entertainment and will not give you any advantages except that achievement.** To get a driver’s license, you’ll still need to pass an exam at National Police, and if you cheat, you won’t know much.
+**Cheating on traffic rules sites is just for your own entertainment and will not give you any advantages except that achievement.** To get a driver’s license, you’ll still need to pass an exam at National Police, and if you cheat, that won’t give you a preparation.
 If some driving school uses that site for internal exam… better prepare, I warned you.

 **NB.** An easier achievement, pass an example in 1 minute, I acquired honestly.